YukumoHunter/e3-molecule-diffusion/blogpost.md

 ## Implementation

-Our code is aviable in our repository and it is currently running.
-Some of the keys to understand our implementation were:
+Our code is available in our repository and it is currently running.

+To implement the model with JAX we made use of other libraries that are useful to build neural networks with JAX.
+Flax and Optax, that allow for an development process.
+Flax allows to create objects that mimic the pytorch nn.Module networks while not containing the parameters and other mutable variables as attributtes.
+Optax allows for ready to use optimizers.

+Flax allows that the forward passes of the different modelues are similar to the pytorch version there is not much interest in the comparison of this part.

 - **Generic Forward Pass:**
     - JAX: